EvanBacon/App.js-Conf-Workshop-2022/README.md

 2. **get-started**: Get coding on your first project.
 3. **navigation**: Learn to navigate around an app.
 4. **tooling**: Improve your workflow and build out your toolchain.
-5. **dev-clients**: Improve your workflow and build out your toolchain.

 ## Hosts